sodascience/kansenkaart_preprocessing/resources/documentation/CHILD_MORTALITY_COHORT.md

 We use the CBS resource file [`LANDAKTUEELREFV10.sav`]( https://github.com/sodascience/kansenkaart_preprocessing/blob/cbs_updated/resources/LANDAKTUEELREF10.sav) from the CBS environment to determine whether a country is a western or a non-western country.

+We add data on the number of parents the child grows up with to the cohort to determine whether the child grew up in a single parent household or a two-parents household (`TYPHH` from GBAHUISHOUDENSBUS microdata).

+Lastly, we add the parental education to the cohort from the CBS microdata HOOGSTEOPLTAB.
+We can only determine the following parental education level: neither WO nor HBO, HBO and WO, since data on parental education has only been available from 1983 for WO, 1986 for HBO and 2004 for MBO.
+The level of education, neither HBO nor WO, cannot be differentiated further.

 ## 3. Outcome creation
 The child mortality cohort consists of three outcomes.
 We define perinatal mortality as a death that occurs between 24 completed weeks of gestation and up to 7 days after birth.
 We define neonatal mortality as a death that occurs between 24 completed weeks of gestation and up to 28 days after birth.
 We define infant mortality as a death that occurs between 24 completed weeks of gestation and up to 365 days after birth.